Partner with us

 Fundraising Goals

-We are striving for excellence in our programming and as a way to be transparent with support raised.
-Below you can find a breakdown of the first year projected budgets:
+We are striving for excellence in our programming and for transparency with any support raised, so you can find a breakdown of our projected budgets below.

 Current Monthly Support: ~$3,200 recurring